ablyamitsaini/ewheelers_V9.1.1/readme.txt

-    -> 030917 - Multiple special price are getting added for same date -> 030636 - If any popup is open then background page should not be scrolable -> 030632 - Drag&Drop functionality not working in mobile device for seller options(frontend)
+    -> 030917 - Multiple special price are getting added for same date -> 030636 - If any popup is open then background page should not be scrolable -> 030632 - Drag&Drop functionality not working in mobile device for seller options(frontend) -> 030629 - In mobile devices > when we click on any option in drawer menu then drawer should get close.

 <!-- Release notes TV-9.0.1.20190923 -- >
 New Features :